Undergrid/abscli/README.md

 # About

-A small Python command-line client for interacting with an AudioBookShelf server
+A small, unofficial, Python command-line client for interacting with an AudioBookShelf server

+abscli is in no way affiliated with AudioBookShelf.

 ### WARNING